Zainnn15/Group_09/use_cases/Edit_Product_Inventory.md

 7. The system will successfully update the website and all the customers will be able to see the updated website.

 ### Alternate Flows
-- If any connection issues arise, preventing the message to be sent before it times out:
+- If employees/managers forget to update the stock
-  1. The system will add an error message to the modal, warning the faculty that the message was not sent.
+  1. The system will alert the employees/managers to check the stock (This alert is given every hour) -
-- If a faculty clicks on **Close**, instead of **Submit**:
-  1. The modal disappears, and no further action is taken by the system.
-The contents of the modal will remain, though.
-Allowing the faculty to pick another group to send the message, for example.

 ### Postconditions
 After the system is updated with the correct stock the customers can buy the items without worrying about the items being out of stock.